pjm4448/fiction/cyber-punk/chimera-dynamics/the-pygmalion-protocol.md

 "Everything," Cross said, his voice a silken promise.
 "A new life.
 A purpose.
 A chance to be more than just a survivor.
 A chance to be a work of art."

-He leaned forward, his eyes locking onto hers, and for the first time, she saw it.
+He leaned forward, his eyes locking onto hers, and, for the first time, she saw it.
 Not just the predator, but the fanatic.
 The true believer.

 "So, Nyx," he said, the name a caress and a threat.
 "Will you be our masterpiece?"